"Dr. Laura.....I probably say 'Good

 "You did it!" or "Wow!
 Look at you up there!"

 He needs to know you noticed that he did it, and maybe that you're impressed, if you are.
-You're mirroring his feelings, not telling him what to feel.
+But you're mirroring his excitement, not telling him what to feel.
 Leave the evaluation of whether it's "good" to him.

 Does that mean you can't influence your child by telling her that you like what she's doing?
-Not at all.
-It's fine to express your own feelings.
+Of course not!
+Children need to know that their contributions are valued.
 The danger is when our child gets the message that she's only good enough if she does things our way.

 "Big girls help Mommy."